rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 a below-average,<br>
 subpar-student, <br>
 un-productive, <br>
-just 2 papers, and 20 citations,<br>
+with 2 papers, and 20 citations,<br>
 never went to a big-school, <br>
 forever, <br>
 a silent man, <br>